-15 MORE Human Over-the-Counter Drugs Safe for Dogs
+More Over-the-Counter Human Drugs that May Be Safe for Dogs

-Not only is important to know which medications are safe but also which medications are available to you without a prescription.
-Drugs you may obtain without a prescription are referred to as “OTC” drugs which means over-the-counter.
-OTC drugs are available at most pharmacies such as Wal-Mart®, Walgreens®, CVS®, Target®, and/or online pharmacies and drug stores.
+It is important to know which medications are safe and available to you without a prescription.
+Drugs you may obtain without a prescription are referred to as “OTC” drugs, which means drugs available at most pharmacies like Wal-Mart®, Walgreens®, CVS®, Target®, and/or online pharmacies and drug stores.

-Below are 15 more over-the-counter medications (OTC) that are commonly used in humans and can be used safely in most dogs.
-For the first 15 over-the-counter medications (OTC) that are commonly used in humans and can be used safely in most dogs, please visit this article: 15 Human Over-the-Counter Drugs Safe for Dogs.
+Below are 15 more over-the-counter medications (OTC) that are commonly used in humans that may be recommended for use in dogs.
+For the first 15 over-the-counter medications, please read this article: 15 Over-the-Counter Human Drugs Safe for Dogs.

 16. Cetirizine (Zyrtec®)